By Greg Freeman

 There are similar peer-to-peer programs that are institutionally driven, Rothberg notes, but the MSSNY program is not tied to any healthcare institutions.
 The program ensures the peer supporters do not have an employee-employer relationship or supervisory control over the person seeking support, Rothberg notes.

 The goal of the program is to assist physicians before their stress reaches a critical point and affects their performance at work or leads to related issues like substance abuse.
 Those seeking help are matched confidentially with a peer physician through email and a toll-free phone number.
 The program matches the physician in need with a peer in similar professional standing, but not necessarily in the same geographical area.
 For confidentiality, physicians seeking help do not want to talk with someone in their immediate community.
-(Learn more in the sidebar at the end of this article.)

 Some hospital systems have expressed interest in adopting an approach like the MSSNY program as part of existing EAPs.
 However, Rothberg urges caution to leaders considering this path.